1145 PINE STREET #15

 I’ve worked on a TV show in Italy based on a popular cookbook about Italian grandmothers handing down food traditions to younger generations.

-Since 2011, I’ve worked as a technical director on a series of traveling STEM science fairs all over the US, teaching kids and adults about the STEM (Science, Technology, Engineering and Math) behind the sports of golf, football, baseball and others.
+Since 2011, I’ve worked as a technical director and crew person on a series of traveling STEM science fairs all over the US, teaching kids and adults about the STEM (Science, Technology, Engineering and Math) behind golf, football, baseball and other sports.

 With a usual technical crew of only three people, the cinematographer, sound person and myself, as camera assistant, second camera operator, gaffer, dolly grip, jimmy jib tech, helicopter mount installer, time-lapse camera person, boom operator, still photographer and sometimes associate producer, we managed to bring a much higher level of production value to these projects than our crew size would normally allow.
 Sometimes we rented lighting and grip equipment from overseas and sometimes we brought our own.
 We flew a variety of helicopter mounts.
 Staged a turn-of-the-century maharajah tiger hunt in India with elephants and hundreds of extras.
 Shot timelapse of clouds moving across Devil's Tower.
 Filmed two-hundred camel salt caravans and Bedouin festivals in the Sahara Desert.
 Rafted down the Grand Canyon several times.
 Recorded the Amish way of life (mostly telephoto).